BenConfig/room-homepage/README.md

 })
 ```

 While the hamburger menu was expanded, it was possible for the user to tab to the slide buttons and interact with the carousel.
 To prevent this I added code which closes the hamburger menu if the first slide button receives focus.
 I also decided to make the hamburger menu close if the user clicks outside of the menu (i.e. the `<main>` element), again so that they cannot interact with the carousel while the hamburger menu is open.
-The hamburger menu also closes if the users resizes the window.
+The hamburger menu also closes if the user resizes the window.

 ### The Carousel
 This was only my second time creating a carousel and it turned out much better than the first.
 The text is also transformed as well as the image.
 Here is the CSS for the slide element.